Pokute/TopGeorgist/Goals.md

 Social interaction like sharing locations, knowledge, prices, people while passing by could be handled by this.
 Or passively with goals and work.

+## Recipe

+Recipe define ways to transform some resouces to another.

+See `data/recipes.ts` for recipes.

+Recipe knowledge is global.
+Everyone knows about every possible recipe.
+At least for now.

+Work availability is based on inventory items.
+Examples `typeId`s:
+	* `tick` for recipe that take time, but can be done infinitely parallel. `tick` is a special case.
+	* `foodHeating` or `tableSaw` with `exclusiveTick` for recipe that must be done in serial.
+Only one food item fits in a microwave.
+Also a special case.
+	* `sunlight` without `exclusiveTick` for recipe that anyone present can use freely.

+When can recipes be executed?
+Some recipes definitely require tools, like a forge, table saw, screwdriver, a skill.

 ## Work

 `ComponentWork`: A tgo is a Work.
 Check with `isComponentWork()`.
 `ComponentWorkDoer`: A tgo can do Work related items.
 Check with `hasComponentWorkDoer`.

-Works define recipes to transform from one item to another.
+Work is an application of recipe.
 Work is always done by a single Tgo.

+Work Inventory, inputs and outputs:

+	* Some works are immediate and don't require their own inventory:
+		* Their recipe have at most one tangible & continous input&output item.
+		* Their recipe never take longer than one tick.
+		* THINK: Do these still need an inventory, since inputing all different items/work at the same time is difficult?
+		* Examples:
+			* A screwdriving work.
+	* Other works have their own inventory:
+		* Their recipe has multiple tangible inputs so these might "buffer" to internal inventory.
+		* Their recipe requires multiple ticks.
+		* Items inputed might be refunded.
+		* Can't be assigned to an in-world item.
+		* Examples:
+			* Long thinking process, like deciding where to shop.
+			* Eating, requires time, inventory items and skills.
+	* Some works are actually in-world items:
+		* Examples:
+			* Building a house
+			* Continuing of furniture assembling:
+				* MORE DETAIL NEEDED
+			* Repairing a screwdriver.
+				* HOW WOULD THIS WORK?
+		* Q: Sounds like prime candidate for contract.
+This could have multiple contributors?

 Work can take inputs and outputs from `WorkDoer`:`inventory` and possibly `targetTgo`.`inventory`.

-See `data/works.ts` for recipes.

-Work knowledge is global.
-Everyone knows about every possible work.

-Work availability is based on inventory items.
-Examples `typeId`s:
-	* `tick` for work that take time, but can be done infinitely parallel. `tick` is a special case.
-	* `foodHeating` or `tableSaw` with `exclusiveTick` for work that must be done in serial.
-Only one food item fits in a microwave.
-Also a special case.
-	* `sunlight` without `exclusiveTick` for work that anyone present can use freely.

-What makes works available?
-Some definitely require tools, like a forge, table saw, screwdriver, a skill, another person.
-Move practically uses a single inventory.
+Move work practically uses a single inventory.

 # Examples